HP Smart App Privacy Update

 Copy

-Working together with a copywriter, legal, and marketing representative, we created the copy displayed across the privacy notices.
-I drove the conversation across teams and drafted the early versions/reviewed later ones throughout the process.
+Working closely with a copywriter, legal, and marketing representatives, we developed the content for the privacy notices.
+I led cross-functional discussions, drafted early versions of the copy, and provided feedback on subsequent iterations throughout the process.

 Prototypes